 This award represents the highest honor that IDA bestows to individuals who, in the course of their lifetime, have contributed an extraordinary effort to light pollution abatement.

 Cindy Luongo Cassidy has been a longtime protector of dark skies.
-From hosting night sky festivals reaching thousands of
+From hosting night sky festivals reaching thousands of people, to growing the IDA Texas Chapter, to working with the Texas State Parks to position them for dark sky recognition, there’s not much that Cindy hasn’t contributed to the field of dark skies.

 Cassidy led efforts to enact a strong lighting ordinance for the City of Dripping Springs, then spearheaded International Dark Sky Community accreditation for Dripping Springs, which was designated in 2014.